avngrdv/clibas/README.md

 ### FastqParser.fetch_at(where=None, loc=None)

-    For each sample in Data, for a dataset specified by 'where', fetch the regions specified by 'loc'.
-Other regions are discarded.
+        For each sample in Data, for a dataset specified by 'where', fetch the regions specified by 'loc' and discard other sequence regions.

-    Collapses sample's internal state (see above explanation for Data objects)
+        Collapses sample's internal state.
+        See documentation on Data objects for more information.

         Parameters:
                    where: 'dna' or 'pep' to specify which dataset the op